-There are more than 300 pages of policy papers in the Pact, and we’ll be delving into the details of each of them over the coming days and weeks.
-In the meantime, here are the IRC’s initial reactions to how far the Pact's proposals meet our recommendations to protect and uphold the rights of people on the move – in the EU and beyond.
+Here are the IRC’s initial reactions to how far the Pact's proposals meet our recommendations to protect and uphold the rights of people on the move – in the EU and beyond.

 Address the protection crisis in the EU, especially in Greece

 - The Pact should include a clear commitment to protect and uphold the right to seek asylum in the EU by investing in and guaranteeing fair and efficient asylum procedures.
 The European Commission should also monitor and sanction any violations and reassess any political agreements that restrict the right to seek asylum in the EU.

 - All Member States must stick to the rules and uphold their legal obligations relating to refugees and asylum.
 Overcrowded camps or the de-facto detention of asylum-seekers at the EU’s borders must be avoided at all costs.
 Everyone arriving in Europe must have access to critical services.
 Read our response to the Moria fires.

 - Responsibility for welcoming new arrivals must be shared between EU Member States, and people need to be relocated from frontline countries as a priority.